JetBrains/teamcity-documentation/topics/ldap-integration.md

 You also need to specify the following mandatory properties:
-* `java.naming.security.principal` and `java.naming.security.credentials` \- they specify the user credentials which are used by TeamCity to connect to LDAP and retrieve data,
+* `java.naming.security.principal` and `java.naming.security.credentials` – they specify the user credentials which are used by TeamCity to connect to LDAP and retrieve data,
-* `teamcity.users.base` and `teamcity.users.filter` \- these specify the settings to search for users
+* `teamcity.users.base` and `teamcity.users.filter` - these specify the settings to search for users
-* `teamcity.users.username` \- the name of the LDAP attribute containing the TeamCity user's username.
+* `teamcity.users.username` - the name of the LDAP attribute containing the TeamCity user's username.
 Based on this setting LDAP entries are mapped to the TeamCity users.

 No users are created or deleted on enabling user's synchronization.
 Check the [Creating and Deleting Users](#Creating+and+Deleting+Users) section for the related configuration.

 ### User Profile Data

-When synchronization is properly configured, TeamCity can retrieve user\-related information from LDAP (e\-mail, full name, or any custom property) and store it as TeamCity user's details.
+When synchronization is properly configured, TeamCity can retrieve user-related information from LDAP (email, full name, or any custom property) and store it as TeamCity user's details.
 If updated in LDAP, the data will be updated in the user's profile in TeamCity.
 If modified in user's profile in TeamCity, the data will no longer be updated from LDAP for the modified fields.
 All the user fields synchronization properties store the name of LDAP field to retrieve the information from.

 The user's profile synchronization is performed on user creation and also periodically for all users.